-Teaching poorer parents (that’s educationally poorer, regardless of income or genetic makeup) how to speak to their babies and pre-schoolers is not about doing our best to mitigate an inborn lack of ability; it’s simply giving skills to people who lack those skills and want their children to have a better chance of succeeding in a very flawed education system.
-From day one, the system favours children who arrive at school already able to describe their internal and external life experiences.
+Teaching parents of any class or educational background how to speak to their babies and pre-schoolers is not about doing our best to mitigate an inborn lack of ability; it’s simply giving skills to people who lack those skills and want their children to have a better chance of succeeding in a very flawed education system.
+From day one, the education system favours children who arrive at school already able to describe their internal and external life experiences.
 By giving all children this opportunity, we have a much better chance of seeing which ones have real language deficits rather than deficits of experience.
-(The SEN v ABT differentiation)

-So – read the science and let it make you ask questions of yourself – but don’t dare let anyone use it to back up their “gut feeling” about why people are living in poverty and not succeeding in education.
-Equally – don’t let anyone assume that every child who is unable to do something at four is somehow “disabled”.
+Read the science and let it make you ask questions of yourself, but don’t dare let anyone use it to back up their ‘gut feeling’ about why people are living in poverty and not succeeding in education.
+Equally, don’t let anyone assume that every child who is unable to do something at four is somehow disabled.

-Finally, I know anecdotal evidence is spurious but I’ve always been fascinated by my own family history in this matter.
+Finally, I’ve always been fascinated by my own family history in this matter.
 My father & several of his siblings were very bright with measured high IQs which I assume had some genetic component.
 However, he came from a long line of unskilled workers, impoverished crofters and illiterate shepherds.
-The genius in the family wasn’t discovered until the family moved to Canada and into an education system that didn’t make any class based assumptions about the children’s ability.
+The genius in the family wasn’t discovered until the family moved to Canada and into an education system that didn’t make any class-based assumptions about the children’s ability.